Interested in Hockey Academy? Contact Academy Director, Lance Ward for more information!

-We are working diligently to lower the cost of the program for 2020-21.
-We can not confirm what tuition will be for the next year, as we are hopeful to make the program more affordable and accessible to families that would like to register their child.
+We are working diligently to lower the cost of the program for 2020-2021.
+We can not currently confirm what tuition will be for the next year, as we are hopeful to make the program more affordable and accessible to families that would like to register their child.

 For further information please call (780) 875-5541

 Check out what Hockey Academy has to offer!